klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 So what could be a better path to follow?
 Well, there are multiple choices, for sure.
 One technique might be placing specific placeholders instead of our `syscall` instructions, and change them at runtime.
 We can implement this in the form of an egg-hunter.
-To understand how this might work, it is necessary to understand first what an egg-hunter is, and how we can adapt it to out use case.
+To understand how this might work, it is necessary to understand first what an egg-hunter is, and how we can adapt it to our use case.

 Generally, an egg-hunter is the first stage of a multistage payload.
 It is usually nothing more than a piece of code that locates specific patterns in memory by scanning it sequentially.
 The pattern